-The number of scheduled Board and Board Committee meetings held during the year ended 31 December 2023 and the attendance of the individual Directors is shown below:
+The number of scheduled Board and Board Committee meetings held during the year ended 31 December 2024 and the attendance of the individual Directors is shown below:

 Board Audit Committee Nomination Committee Management Engagement Committee Remuneration Committee

-David Simpson 6/6 6/6 1/1 1/1 1/1
+David Simpson 6/6 7/7 2/2 2/2 1/1

-Richard Boléat 6/6 6/6 1/1 1/1 1/1
+Richard Boléat 6/6 7/7 2/2 2/2 1/1

-Barbara Powley 6/6 6/6 1/1 1/1 1/1
+Barbara Powley 6/6 7/7 2/2 2/2 1/1

-Jane Routledge 6/6 6/6 1/1 1/1 1/1
+Jane Routledge 6/6 7/7 2/2 2/2 1/1

 The Board meets at least four times a year to review investment performance, financial reports and other reports of a strategic nature.
 Board and Board Committee meetings are also held on an ad hoc basis to consider particular issues as they arise.
-During the year, the Board met on an ad hoc basis to consider the publication of the Circular and convening of the General Meeting and renewal of the credit facility.
 Key representatives of the Investment Manager attend each meeting and between these meetings there is regular contact with the Chairman and other Directors where appropriate.